From the Name Flooring install team, serving Port Moody and the Tri-Cities.

 Why we quote tile per space, not by the square foot

-Tile is the most custom floor we install in Port Moody, so we quote it per space rather than guess at a flat rate.
-In a Suter Brook or Klahanie condo it is the bathroom waterproofing that drives the labour, while on a Heritage Mountain slope home the subfloor often needs leveling and backerboard before tile can sit flat.
-The format then sets the pace, since large-format porcelain, mosaics, and subway each lay differently, and a herringbone or diagonal pattern is slower than a straight set.
+Tile is the most custom floor we install in Port Moody, so we quote it per space.
+In an older character home, an uneven subfloor needs leveling and backerboard before tile can sit flat, and wet areas need waterproofing.
+In a condo, the bathroom waterproofing is where the labour goes.
+The tile format then drives the pace, since large-format porcelain, mosaics, and subway each lay at different speeds, and a herringbone or diagonal is slower than a straight set.
 Cuts around fixtures, niches, and curbs add up.
-A number quoted sight unseen is a guess, so we would rather see the space.
+We would rather see the room.
 Start with the free installation estimate and add an installer visit for an accurate Port Moody tile number.

 Neighborhood notes